fiznool/mobile-backbone-boilerplate/readme.md

         └── specs       // JS unit test modules.
 One per JS module.
 ```

-JavaScript
+Modules
 ----------

-###Modules###

-The app comprises of many modules, each of which is contained in its own file under the `app/modules/` directory.
-Each module is defined as a RequireJS module, and is a self-contained portion of code.
+The app comprises of many modules, each of which is contained in its own directory under the `app/modules/` directory.
 Typically, a module will map to a single screen in the mobile application.
+Each module comprises of the following files:

+- *main.js*: this is a JavaScript controller, defined as a RequireJS module, and is a self-contained portion of code.
+- *template.jst*: this is the HTML markup for the module.
+- *_style.scss*: this is the SASS/Compass based stylesheet for the module.

+The remainder of this section discusses each part of the module in more detail.

+###JavaScript###

+The JS file is a RequireJS module, and is structured using Backbone.
 A module usually contains the following Backbone components:

 - A single Model
 - A single Collection